 The chair comfirmed to fix the order of 10 presentations which were going to be scheduled for this week.

-The first one was presented (15-12-0246-00-0008-application-and-expected-technical-attributes-in-pac.pptx) by Jiyoung Chun from LG.
+The first one was presented (15-12-0246-00-0008-application-and-expected-technical-attributes-in-pac.pptx) by Jiyoung Chun from LGE.

-One of the issues she brought up was choosing or combining the unlicensed/lincensed operating band for PAC.
+One of the issues she brought up was choosing or combining the unlicensed/lincensed operating bands for PAC.

-Igor Dotlic from NICT presented utilization of IR-UWB scheme for potential PHY frame as well as to solve operating band problems to meet some of the PAC requirements.
+Igor Dotlic from NICT presented utilization of IR-UWB scheme (15-12-0251-00-0008-low-to-medium-data-rate-ir-uwb-phy-in-ieee-802-15-8.pdf) for potential PHY frame as well as to solve operating band problems to meet some of the PAC requirements.

 The third presentation (15-12-0230-01-0008-application-reference-for-pac.doc) was given by Eldad Zeira from Interdigital.

-He presented a material that have been discussed recently in the 3GPP standard region intended for developing guidelines for switching from infrastructure LTE mode to direct communications mode utilizing other communication protocols such as the WLAN technology.
+He presented a material that have been discussed recently in the 3GPP standard activity intended for developing guidelines for switching from infrastructure LTE mode to direct communications mode utilizing other communication protocols such as the WLAN technology.
 He emphasized that discovery of all the available devices in the proximity should be filtered (pre-conditions => service flows => post-conditions => requirements) for efficient peer-to-peer communication user experience.
 He suggested that the framework done by 3GPP for D2D communication serves as a good reference for setting up device discovery mechanism.
 He said infrastructure network provides solutions for some PAC related issues such as security problems.

 The meeting recessed at 10:00am.